Aurel Demo

-Aurel Leli Demo (born 20 October 1996) is an Albanian footballer who most recently played for Luftëtari Gjirokastër in the Albanian Superliga.
-He plays as a defender.
+Aurel Leli Demo (born 20 October 1996) is an Albanian former footballer who played as a defender.

 Career

 Panegialios F.C.

-Demo came up through the youth system at Panegialios, and he made his senior league debut for the club on 30 October 2016 in a 0-0 home draw with AO Chania F.C.
+Demo came up through the youth system at Panegialios, and he made his senior league debut for the club on 30 October 2016 in a 0–0 home draw with AO Chania F.C.

 Luftëtari Gjirokastër

 In January 2018, Demo was sold to Luftëtari Gjirokastër for an undisclosed transfer fee.
-He made his league debut for the club on 18 February 2018 in a 2-2 away draw with KF Laçi.
+He made his league debut for the club on 18 February 2018 in a 2–2 away draw with KF Laçi.
 He was subbed on in the 70th minute for Bruno Nicolás Toledo Dante.
-He scored his first competitive goal for the club on 16 December 2018 in a 3-2 away victory in the league over Skënderbeu Korçë.
+He scored his first competitive goal for the club on 16 December 2018 in a 3–2 away victory in the league over Skënderbeu Korçë.
 His goal, scored in the 11th minute, leveled the scores at a goal each.